duyvt6663/Urban-Waste-Management-System/README.md

 task is handled.
 We employ Travelling Salesman Heuristics for the job.
 * The View is where the dashboard is implemented.
 It includes map management, schedule management and employee management modules.
 ---
+Documents annotate two things:
-Documents annotate the design process, from use-cases, requirements specification to architecture sketching.
-Everything is included in the final report
+* First is the system structure, including the design process, use-cases, requirements specification to architecture sketching.
+* Second is the database, including design to implementation.